Mauhit1/xmanager/README.md

-# XManager: A framework for managing machine learning experiments 🧑‍🔬
+# ---runn>XManager: A framework for managing machine learning experiments 🧑‍🔬

 <!-- Note that links in README.md have to be absolute as it also lands on PyPI. -->